 Therapists usually suggest specific hand exercises depending on the condition.
-Some help increase a joint's range of motion or lengthen the muscle and tendons via stretching.
-These exercises are helpful for osteoarthritis as well as tennis elbow and golfer's elbow—but not when the joints are inflamed or painful.
+Some help increase a joint's range of motion or loosen tight muscles and tendons via stretching.
 Other exercises strengthen muscles around a joint to generate more power or to build greater endurance.
-These are helpful for inflammation of the tendons (tendinitis) and nonpainful arthritis conditions.

 Below you will find five commonly recommended exercises for hand and wrist problems.
 However, if your hand condition is painful or debilitating, it's best to get exercise advice from a physical therapist.
 All exercises should be done slowly and deliberately, to avoid pain and injury.
 If you feel numbness or pain during or after exercising, stop and contact your doctor.

 Your muscles and tendons move the joints through arcs of motion, as when you bend and straighten your fingers.
 If your normal range of motion is impaired—if you can't bend your thumb without pain, for example you may have trouble doing ordinary things like opening a jar.
 These exercises move your wrist and fingers through their normal ranges of motion and require all the hand's tendons to perform their specific functions.
 Hold each position for 5–10 seconds.
 Do one set of 10 repetitions, three times a day.

 • Place your forearm on a table on a rolled-up towel for padding with your hand hanging off the edge of the table, palm down.

 • Move the hand upward until you feel a gentle stretch.

 • Repeat the same motions with the elbow bent at your side, palm facing up.